 Cut dairy and gluten.

-Diary and gluten may increase inflammation throughout the body.
+Dairy and gluten may increase inflammation throughout the body.
 Especially with PCOS.
 The immune system reacts to lactose, wheat, and rye and causes tons of issues like fatigue, digestive problems, weight gain, chronic pain, and mood disorders.
 Inflammation overworks your body and will leave you feeling defeated mentally and physically.

 Cutting out dairy and gluten can put you on the path to success.
 Your immune system and adrenal system alike can stop working in overdrive, which will hopefully improve many of your symptoms of PCOS including mood issues.